 You’ll need the following things for this tutorial:

-Since the installation procedure is purely terminal-based, you should have intermediate knowledge of the Linux command line and you should be comfortable in using terminal.
+Since the installation procedure is purely terminal-based, you should have intermediate knowledge of the Linux command line and be comfortable using the terminal.

-Step 1: Insert the microSD card in your card reader
+Step 1: Insert the microSD card into your card reader

-When you insert you microSD card in your card reader, open the terminal, get root /sudo access and list the block devices to identify the card.
-The installation process needs to be done using root priviledges.
+When you insert your microSD card in your card reader, open the terminal, get root /sudo access and list the block devices to identify the card.
+The installation process needs to be done using root privileges.

 fdisk -l